OhioHistoryConnection/cooliris/README.md

-# CoolIris Image Wall for CONTENTdm
+# CoolIris Image Wall for CONTENTdm - Modified Extension

 The **CoolIris Image Wall for CONTENTdm** is a lightly modified version of the extension that is available from the [CONTENTdm User Support Center](http://www.contentdm.org/USC).
 The only two things that have been modified are 1) adjusting the image dimensions prior to rendering to improve load time for the image wall, especially in collections that contain high resolution images; and
 2) suppressing all page-level images of a compound (except the first image).

 Implementation: